kurianbenoy/kurianbenoy-website/_posts/2019-12-19-swift4tensorflowintro.md

 I am quoting the exact wordings for Swift 4 tensorflow project on type of users its expecting currently:

-> 1.  **Advanced ML researchers** who are limited by current ML frameworks.
+> a)  **Advanced ML researchers** who are limited by current ML frameworks.
 Swift for TensorFlow's advantages include seamless integration with a modern general-purpose language, allowing for more dynamic and sophisticated models.
 Fast abstractions can be developed in "user-space" (as opposed to in C/C++, aka "framework-space"), resulting in modular APIs that can be easily customized.

-2. **ML learners** who are just getting started with machine learning.
+> b) **ML learners** who are just getting started with machine learning.
 Thanks to Swift's support for quality tooling (e.g. context-aware autocompletion), Swift for TensorFlow can be one of the most productive ways to start learning the fundamentals of machine learning.